Untersturmführer Michael Wittmann

 After the remains were found of Wittmann and his crew, they were reburied at the German war cemetery at

 La Cambe, where it is attracting many visitors.
 Unfortunately there are people who think it is necessary

 to bring extreme rightwing and fascistic items to their grave.
 Wittmann was an SSer (he was known as a fanatic

 ‘heel clicker’) and fought for a rotten regime.
-But his heroism may in that context not be forgotten.
+Despite that context, his heroism may not be forgotten.
 He was

 very popular among his comrades and showed sometimes, during the dirty fighting at the East front, his human

 side.
-One day, crewmembers who jumped burning from their destroyed T-34 had their flames put out by blankets
+As mentioned before, crewmembers who jumped burning from their destroyed T-34 had their flames put out by blankets

 found on the N 13 (global central between Bayeux and Carentan).

 Wittmann and his crew are buried in lot 47, row 3 and grave 120.